BiEchi/my-homepage/content/authors/haoli/_index.md

 ---
 # Display name
-title: Professor Steven Sam Lumetta
+title: Professor Hao Li

 # Is this the primary user of the site?
-superuser: False
+superuser: false

 # Role/position/tagline
-role: Associate Professor of Electrical and Computer Engineering
+role: Co-founder and CEO of Pinscreen, Inc.

 # Organizations/Affiliations to show in About widget
 organizations: